Like Netflix, music needs a ‘second screen’ strategy

 Live music is obviously immersive — and one of the last “scarce” entertainment experiences we have left — but the music industry also needs something more scalable and digital.
 Livestreaming was at one point thought to be the future, but it is perhaps not immersive enough, unless fan participation is layered in.
 Of course, there are ample opportunities for music to be a part of Netflix’s own “second screen”, through features like episode tracklists and additional content tied to music documentaries.

-But aside from watching social video and gaming, guess what else requires consumers’ full attention?
-Creating content, which is one of the fastest-growing activities on MIDiA’s entertainment time tracker.
-So it will come as no surprise that TikTok is a strong contender for music’s more immersive future.
+However, aside from watching social video and gaming, creating content also requires consumers full attention.
+Content creation is one of the fastest-growing activities on MIDiA’s entertainment time tracker, so it will come as no surprise that TikTok is a strong contender for music’s more immersive future.
 In a new Music Business Worldwide interview, TikTok Global Head of Music Business Development, Ole Obermann, laid out his plans (well, at least, if you read between the lines) for TikTok’s music ecosystem.
 While TikTok now links out to Spotify and Apple Music, it will likely prioritise TikTok Music in the future, so, fans who discover songs through TikTok clips can listen to the full versions without leaving the ByteDance umbrella.
 Obermann also envisions the inverse, where a fan listening to a song on TikTok Music can click a button to make a TikTok using their favourite section of the song.

 The longer-term goal is to “build a music ecosystem where discovery, promotion, engagement, consumption, live, merch, tickets, live streaming, all those things can happen,” Obermann said.
 Of course, YouTube has a similar opportunity, and similar aspirations, with Global Head of Music Lyor Cohen aiming for a “healthier ecosystem” where Shorts, YouTube, and YouTube Music intertwine.
 That word — ecosystem — came up a lot in 2023.
 Expect it to become a full-on buzzword in 2024.